OCBryantW/Pitchy-Arduino-Apps/README.md

 ### ⚙️ Features provided by this application:
 #### Live monitoring of temperature, soil moisture, and water level.
 Addition of charts as a form of history of the data taken.
 Real-time plant status such as Good, Caution, or Bad (color-coded).
 ### 💡 How It Works
 #### Arduino/ESP32 collects data from plant sensors.
 Sends data to Firebase every second (customizable).
 Flutter app retrieves and displays live sensor data on your phone.
+You can go to My Friend (Gleen Ryan) GitHub for more details [Gleen Ryan's GitHub](https://github.com/Gleenryan).
 ### 📲 Getting Started
 #### Flash the Arduino code (see /arduino folder).
 Set up Firebase and add your credentials.
 Run the Flutter app (flutter run) and connect your device.
+You can go to My Friend (Gleen Ryan) GitHub for more details [Gleen Ryan's GitHub](https://github.com/Gleenryan).